Fall Colors in the Eastern Sierra: The Best Drives and Hikes!

 How much time should you spend?

-Obviously, the longer you have, the more you can explore or chase hot spots of color, but you can do most of the drives we’ve described in three full days, if you start early.
+Obviously, the longer you have, the more you can explore or chase hot spots of color, but you can do most of the drives we’ve described in three full days, if you start early in the day.

 If you want to do a longer hike or two, you should allow at least a couple of additional days.